 Metrics: defining and joining tables¶

-DataHub's metric layer lets you define a single, governed source of truth for every business metric — once, and then reuse it across dashboards, alerts, and downstream consumers.
-This page covers two surfaces of the Metric builder modal that data stewards reach for most often:
+Datahub's metric layer lets you define a single, governed source of truth for every business metric — once, and then reuse it across dashboards, alerts, and downstream consumers.
+This page covers four surfaces of the metric builder that data stewards reach for most often:

 - System schemas — what to do when the foreign-key picker tells you Unity Catalog system schemas are disabled.